 Document Delivery Service

-To expand our Library resources, we are pleased to provide the Document of Delivery Service to MPI full-time faculty, administrative staff and postgraduate students.
+To expand our Library resources, we are pleased to provide the Document of Delivery Service to MPU full-time faculty, administrative staff and postgraduate students.
 The Document Delivery Service will obtain copies of articles from the Library of Chinese Academy Sciences.

-Document Delivery Service is a free service available to all MPI full-time faculty, administrative staff and postgraduate students.
+Document Delivery Service is a free service available to all MPU full-time faculty, administrative staff and postgraduate students.
 If the article you need for your academic research is unavailable in the Library, the Document Delivery Service will try to acquire it for you from the Library of Chinese Academy of Sciences.

 Eligible users must fill in a "Document Delivery Service Request Form", which is available at the Library Circulation Counter and downloadable on the library web site.
 You may submit the requests at the Library Circulation Counter, e-mail it to email@example.com, or fax it to 2870-2076.